Franky1243/ParaBank-Web-Automation-Using-Selenium/ReadME.md

 These steps will get executed:

-- Open the Chrome Browser
+- Opens the proper browser what is selected
 - Maximize the browser window
 - Go to Parabank Website
 - Click on Register Button